yeana-dev/Weather-App-React/README.md

-Hello 👋 Welcome to my weather search engine <b>React ver.</b>
+# Hello 👋 Welcome to my weather search engine <b>React ver.</b>

 This is my first-ever made search engine using
 CSS (bootsrap and flexbox) and react.js.

-I absolutely enjoyed doing this project with <a href="www.shecodes.io" target=_blank>SheCodes workshop</a>.
-I am continuously updating this project as I learn more.
+I absolutely enjoyed doing this project with [SheCodes Workshop](https://www.shecodes.io) I am continuously updating this project as I learn more.

-If you would like to send me any feedback or just say hi, please email me at <a href="mailto:yeana.dev@gmail.com">yeana.dev@gmail.com</a>!
+If you would like to send me any feedback or just want to say hi, please email me at <a href="mailto:yeana.dev@gmail.com">yeana.dev@gmail.com</a>!
+I'll gladly appreciate it!